Daily average production

 A key production area on the Norwegian continental shelf and a hub for nearby developments.

-A substantial oil and gas field, which started producing in 2016.
+An oil and gas field in the North Sea which started producing in 2016.

 HPHT oil and gas field in the North Sea with part-processing capability, tied in to Sleipner infrastructure.